From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Introduction

 \paragraph{Summary of Contributions.}

-To summarize, our main contributions in this paper are as follows: \begin{itemize}[leftmargin=0.5cm, itemindent=0cm, labelsep=0.2cm]\itemsep1pt
+To summarize, our main contributions in this paper are: \begin{itemize}[leftmargin=0.45cm, itemindent=0cm, itemsep=0pt,labelsep=0.2cm,topsep=4pt]

-\item We establish a new reduction from continual linear regression to SGD with a particular choice of a ``stepwise-optimal'' step size, generalizing ideas from recent work that only applied to rank-$1$ tasks, to tasks of arbitrary rank.
-This facilitates last iterate-analysis to study forgetting.
+\item We establish new reductions from continual linear models to SGD with a rather large, “stepwise-optimal” step size, generalizing results from prior work—limited to rank-$1$ tasks—to arbitrary rank.
+This enables last-iterate analysis for studying forgetting.

-\item We provide novel last-iterate convergence analysis for SGD in a realizable least squares setup.
-To the best of our knowledge, this is the first analysis that provides nontrivial rates for large step sizes, which are crucial to the reduction to continual learning scenarios.
+\item We provide novel last-iterate SGD analysis for a realizable least squares setup, yielding the first informative rates for fixed step sizes large enough to support the reductions to continual learning.

-\item Our main contribution, building on these techniques, is a set of improved rates of forgetting in continual linear regression, including the first \emph{universal rates}, independent of the problem dimensionality or complexity, as well as the first rates for \emph{without-replacement} orderings, indicating task repetition is not mandatory to diminish forgetting.
-See \cref{tab:comparison} for more details.

-\item We further relate and extend our results to other settings, including continual linear classification, the block Kaczmarz method, and the Projection Onto Convex Sets framework (POCS).
+\item Our main results are improved loss and forgetting rates in both continual linear regression and classification (see \cref{tab:comparison,tab:classification}, respectively), which (i) are {dimensionality-independent} and hold even in highly overparameterized regimes, previously uncovered by existing rates; and (ii) extend to {without-replacement} orderings, revealing that task repetition is not required to mitigate forgetting.

 \end{itemize}